code-423n4/2022-10-paladin/README.md

 ## Description

 Paladin builds different products revolving around tokenomics, voting power delegation & veTokens (more info on the [website](https://paladin.vote)).
-Warden is a system focusing on veTokens, with the Warden Boost market to purchase boosting power from veCRV holders to optimize your Curve LP rewards dsitribution, and Quest to offer a better system for Gauge votes acquisition (more infos on Quest [here](https://doc.paladin.vote/warden-quest/introduction)).
+Warden is a system focusing on veTokens, with the Warden Boost market to purchase boosting power from veCRV holders to optimize your Curve LP rewards distribution, and Quest to offer a better system for Gauge votes acquisition (more info on Quest [here](https://doc.paladin.vote/warden-quest/introduction)).
 This Contest is aimed at the new piece to be added to the Warden system, called Pledge, with the goal of providing another type of marketplace for veCRV boosting power, through a new logic that mixes pieces from the Boost market and from Quest.
 (The Pledge smart contract is based on the logic of Curve's veBoost, by using the BoostV2 contract to delegate boosting power that has been approved to Warden Pledge by the veCRV holder.
-The Curve veBoost contracts & tests van be found [here](https://github.com/curvefi/curve-veBoost))
+The Curve veBoost contracts & tests can be found [here](https://github.com/curvefi/curve-veBoost)).

 ## Scope